-Basic Duties and Role of Board of Directors for Nonprofits
+Basic Duties and Role of Nonprofit Boards

 Are you in the dark about what your board of directors is supposed to do?
 You're not alone.
 Board responsibilities are often poorly understood and badly communicated.